chagai95/element-android/README.md

 ## Contributing

+Make sure to install Android SDK API 29!!!!

+Android Studio / Tools / SDK Manager install 29 and select it then unselect 30

 Please refer to [CONTRIBUTING.md](https://github.com/vector-im/element-android/blob/develop/CONTRIBUTING.md) if you want to contribute on Matrix Android projects!

 Come chat with the community in the dedicated Matrix [room](https://matrix.to/#/#element-android:matrix.org).